 #12 TANOTE BAY

-Tanote Bay is one of the more popular things to do in Koh Tao, surrounded by rolling hills and large boulders.
+Tanote Bay is surrounded by rolling hills and large boulders.
 There is also a rock formation at Tanote Bay beach that is well known as the best rock jumping spot on Koh Tao Island.

 Tanote Bay Koh Tao is located on the eastern coastline of the island, a short 15-minute drive from Sairee Beach.
 Tanote Bay has decent road access and when I visited there were no parking or entrance fees.
-Tanote Bay is a short 2-minute walk to the beach from the jump-off point.
+It’s a short 2-minute walk to the beach from the jump-off point.

 WHAT TO EXPECT AT TANOTE BAY